 “That does not compute.”

-I remembered earlier in the day, before the class began, I asked people how they heard about the class that I was teaching.
-Several of the people said they heard about the class from a very well known chain of health clubs (which will remain nameless) that I'm sure everybody in the US has heard of.
+I remember that, earlier in the day, before the class began, I asked people how they had heard about the class that I was teaching.
+Several of the people said they heard about the class from a very well-known chain of health clubs (which will remain nameless) that I'm sure everybody in the US has heard of.

 How Most Gyms Hire Trainers